SeniorMars/dotfiles/README.md

 Running programs (gotop, pipes.sh, cava, ranger, neofetch)

-This setup is for Arch Linux running KDE Plasma as your Desktop Environment and i3-gaps-rounded.
+This setup is for Arch Linux running KDE Plasma as your Desktop Environment and i3-gaps-rounded as your Window Manager.

 Just some basic files for my rice config.
 This project currenly is empty, but soon I will be adding scripts and a lot of stuff - as soon as I find out how to do so.